Sustainability Management

 Reflecting Sustainability and Other Non-Financial Factors in Director Compensation

 The Group requires that directors be strongly aware of the importance of adapting to changes in society and the needs of the times in their selection criteria.
-Since fiscal 2023, the policy for deciding the details of compensation for every director, excluding Audit & Supervisory Committee members, has been revised.
+Since the fiscal year ended March 2023, the policy for deciding the details of compensation for every director, excluding Audit & Supervisory Committee members, has been revised.
 To raise directors’ awareness of sustainability, performance indicators that pertain to bonuses (monetary compensation) and the calculation method for these bonuses have taken non-financial indicators (e.g., sustainability factors) into consideration.
-For fiscal 2023, the non-financial indicators to be evaluated were the energy performance indicators.
+For fiscal year ended March 2025, the non-financial indicators to be evaluated were the energy performance indicators.
 These are applicable to people holding positions as executive officers or higher at all Group companies.